infobip/infobip-rtc-ios/README.md

 ### First-time setup
 In order to use Infobip RTC, you need to have Web and In-app Calls enabled on your account and that's it!
 You are ready to make Web and In-app calls.
 To learn how to enable them see [the documentation](https://www.infobip.com/docs/voice-and-video/web-and-in-app-calls#set-up-web-and-in-app-calls).

+### System Requirements
+The Infobip RTC iOS SDK is supported on iOS 10.0 or above.

+Supported Swift version is 5.1 or above.

 ### Getting SDK
 There are a few ways that you can get our SDK.
 We publish it on CocoaPods and Carthage.
 If you want to add it as a CocoaPod dependency, add the following to your Podfile: